 Did you know: Every Cat Has A Unique Personality and Toy Preference

-1. Best all-round cat toy: The Catit Senses Roller Circuit
+1. Best cat enrichment toy: The Catit Senses Super Circuit

 Roller Circuit toys are perfect for indoor cats as they will keep your kitty entertained for hours.
 The design is relatively simple: usually consisting of a covered track and a ball inside, playful little cat paws can reach through the cover to bat at the ball, but can't remove it.

 The Catit Senses Super Circuit is designed with a ball enclosed in an undulating roller circuit.
 The undulations of the track keep the ball rocking and moving around under the cover, similar to a prey animal running, hiding and appearing.
 The whole thing just never fails to endlessly entertain cats.

 Why we love it:This is perfect for indoor cats.
 Not only does this toy encourage exercise - as your cat will run around the track batting excitedly at the ball - but it is an excellent toy for home alone cats.
 The rocking movements of the ball on the hilly track means that just one bat of the ball creates a lot of responsive movements.
 The best part about this is that it manages to be so responsive and interactive without the use of electronics.
 Unlike other interactive toys which require electronics to respond to your cat's movements, this toy only uses the simple physics of momentum.

 I personally bought one of these for my fussy cat years ago, and she still plays with it every day.
 She usually gets bored with toys, but this one has truly stood the test of time.
 Most reviews from cat owners report equally pleasing results with this toy.

 2. Best cat toy for games: The Trouble and Trix Bliss Towel Wand

 As indoor cats can prone to loneliness, it's important that you dedicate time each day to interact and bond with your cat.
 Cats can feel neglected if they aren't given adequate attention each day.